 7.19.1 The peer evaluation shall be conducted in accordance with the provisions of sections 7.3 through 7.7 and 7.17, inclusive.
 Scheduling the pre-evaluation conference, the evaluation visits, and any follow-up meeting shall be the responsibility of the DTC.
 Each member of the DTC must observe the contract faculty member as set forth in section 7.5.

-7.19.1.1 For instructional faculty, two different course meetings shall be selected for evaluation visits except when only one course is taught.
+7.19.1.1 For instructional faculty, two different course meetings (or Canvas learning modules/units) shall be selected for evaluation visits.
 The contract faculty member and the DTC shall mutually agree on the courses to be visited and which specific class meetings will be observed.

-7.19.1.1.1 Specific class meetings to be observed shall be in different sections and different courses if possible.
-When only one course is taught, at least two separate class sections shall be observed.
+7.19.1.2 Specific class meetings (or Canvas learning modules/units) to be observed shall be in different sections and different courses if possible.
+When only one course is taught, at least two separate class sections shall be observed if possible.

-7.19.1.1.2 If there is no mutual agreement, the contract faculty member and the DTC shall each select one course to be visited and/or specific class meeting to be observed.
+7.19.1.3 If there is no mutual agreement, the contract faculty member and the DTC shall each select one course meeting (or Canvas learning modules/units) to be visited and/or specific class meeting to be observed.

-7.19.1.2 For non-teaching faculty, the time, place, and manner of observation of the service or services to be evaluated shall be mutually agreed to by the contract faculty member and the DTC.
+7.19.1.4 For non-teaching faculty, the time, place, and manner of observation of the service or services to be evaluated shall be mutually agreed to by the contract faculty member and the DTC.
 Each evaluator will conduct at least two observations of services.